Gnadenhutten massacre: Removal and massacre

 In September 1781 British-allied Native Americans, primarily Wyandot and Lenape, forced the Christian Native Americans and missionaries from the Moravian villages.
 They took them northwest toward Lake Erie to a new village called Captive Town on the Sandusky River.
 The British took the Moravian Christian missionaries David Zeisberger and John Heckewelder under guard back to Fort Detroit, where they tried the two men on charges of treason: the British had suspected them of providing military intelligence to the American garrison at Fort Pitt.
 The missionaries were acquitted during the trial.

 The Moravian Christian Indians at Captive Town were going hungry because of insufficient rations.
 In February 1782, more than 150 were allowed to return to their old Moravian villages (such as Gnadenhutten, Salem and Shoenbrunn) to harvest the crops and collect stored food they had been forced to leave behind.
 The frontier war was still raging.
-On March 4, 1782, the Pennsylvania raiding party of 160 Pennsylvania militiamen led by Lieutenant Colonel David Williamson marched toward the Tuscarawas Valley and on the morning of March 6, they first saw Joseph Schebosh Jr., a Moravian Christian who was the son of a Welsh man and Christian Munsee Indian woman; he was brutally murdered by the Pennsylvania militia despite the fact that he pleaded for his life before them.
-After pressing on to the corn fields, the Pennsylvania militiamen acted friendly with the Moravian Christian Indians to gain their trust.
-The Moravian Christian Lenape fed the American militiamen, who falsely promised them that they would take them to Fort Pitt, where they would be safe.
+On March 4, 1782, the Pennsylvania raiding party of 160 Pennsylvania militiamen led by Lieutenant Colonel David Williamson marched toward the Tuscarawas Valley and on the morning of March 6, they first saw Joseph Schebosh Jr., a Moravian Christian who was the son of a Welsh man and Christian Munsee Indian woman; he was brutally murdered by the Pennsylvania militia despite the fact that he plead for his life before them.
+After pressing on to the corn fields, the Pennsylvania militiamen feigned goodwill with the Moravian Christian Indians to gain their trust.
+The Moravian Christian Lenape fed the American militiamen, who falsely promised them that they would take them to Fort Pitt, where they would be protected.
 The Indians were requested by the American soldiers to hand over their guns (which they used for hunting) and hatchets.
-Some militiamen went to the Moravian settlement of Salem, where they acted friendly to the Christian Indians and persuaded them to come to Gnadenhutten.
+Some militiamen went to the Moravian settlement of Salem, where they similarly feigned goodwill toward the Christian Indians and persuaded them to come to Gnadenhutten.

 When they arrived, the American soldiers bound all of the Indians and accused them of taking part in raids into Pennsylvania.
-Even though the Moravian Indians, who held to the doctrine of Christian pacifism, disputed these false charges, the militia held a council and voted to kill them anyway (with the exception of the minority of eighteen militiamen).
+Even though the Moravians Christians, who held to the doctrine of Christian pacifism, denied these false charges, the militia held a council and voted to kill them anyway (with the exception of the minority of eighteen militiamen).
 After the Indians were told of the American militia's vote, they requested time to prepare for death and spent the night praying to God and singing hymns.
 They were held in two buildings: one for men and one for women and children.
 While the Indians were worshipping, the Pennsylvania militiamen spent the night getting intoxicated on the communion wine they stole from the believers.